gleman17/Laravel-Tools/README.md

 These requirements have not been verified.
 The package may work on lower levels.

 You will need to configure Prism with your API key for a compatible LLM.
+You can configure as many LLMs as you wish, limited only by Prism's large list of supported LLMs.

 The staudenmeir packages are only required if you're building the multi-step relationships.
 The package itself has no dependency upon staudenmeir.